-The Government of India in 1953 established a Central Social Welfare Board with a nation-wide programme for grants-in-aid for women, children and underprivileged group.
+The Government of India in 1953 established a Central Social Welfare Board with a nation-wide program for grants-in-aid for women, children and underprivileged groups.
 A separate department of women and child development was set up at the Centre in 1985 to give a district identity and provide a nodal point on matters relating to women’s development.
 National Commission on Women was created by an Act of Parliament in 1992.
-Besides these, India has also ratified various International conventions and human rights.
+Besides these, India has also ratified various international conventions and human rights.

 There have been a lot of changes over the past few millennia, in modern India women have held high offices including that of the President, Prime Minister, Speaker of the Lok Sabha, Leader of the Opposition, Union Ministers, Chief Ministers, and Governors.
 Women’s rights are secured under the Constitution of India — mainly, equality, dignity, and freedom from discrimination; further, India has various statutes governing the rights of women.

 However, women in India continue to face numerous problems, including violent victimization through rape, acid throwing, dowry killings, marital rape, and the forced prostitution of young girls.
 India has been ranked as the worst G20 country to be a woman.